Note: Tapestry's FY'23 ended on July 1, 2023.

 Tapestry, Inc. is a leading New York-based house of modern luxury accessories and lifestyle brands.
 Tapestry owns the Coach, Kate Spade, and Stuart Weitzman brands.
 The Company’s primary product offerings, manufactured by third-party suppliers, include women’s and men’s bags, small leather goods, footwear, ready-to-wear including outerwear, watches, weekend and travel accessories, scarves, eyewear, fragrance, jewelry, and other lifestyle products.

 The Coach segment includes worldwide sales of Coach brand products to customers through Coach-operated stores, including the Internet, concession shop-in-shops, and sales to wholesale customers and independent third-party distributors.
-The Kate Spade segment includes worldwide sales primarily of Kate Spade New York brand products to customers through Kate Spade operated stores, including the Internet, concession shop-in-shops, independent third-party distributors, and to wholesale customers.
-The Stuart Weitzman segment includes worldwide sales of Stuart Weitzman brand products primarily to wholesale customers, numerous independent third-party distributors, and through Stuart Weitzman operated stores, including the Internet.
+The Kate Spade segment includes worldwide sales primarily of Kate Spade New York brand products to customers through Kate Spade-operated stores, including the Internet, concession shop-in-shops, independent third-party distributors, and wholesale customers.
+The Stuart Weitzman segment includes worldwide sales of Stuart Weitzman brand products primarily to wholesale customers, numerous independent third-party distributors, and through Stuart Weitzman-operated stores, including the Internet.

 Luxury consumption in China has seen double-digit growth in recent years as a result of rapid economic growth and rising standards of living.
 Despite weak macroeconomic conditions globally and a threat to China's economy from surging inflation, luxury goods sales continue to grow strong in China.
-China is poised to become the second-largest luxury market by 2019, according to Euromonitor, and the Chinese, the biggest spenders on luxury goods worldwide, now account for 30%-50% of global luxury sales, with 80% of their purchases made abroad.
+It should also be noted that Coach has a more significant physical presence in China, which is expected to be the key beneficiary of China's reopening.
+China's luxury market is rapidly recovering from the pandemic with greater strength and resilience.
+It is expected to reach around $112 billion by 2025, or approximately 25% of the total global spending.

 Emerging markets will see the highest growth in new openings of directly-operated stores in the coming years.
 Tapestry is aiming for expansion into areas where it feels it is under-penetrated, such as Greater China, South East Asia, and Europe.